UCL-ARC/python-tooling/docs/pages/docs.md

 # Documentation

-With Python, as with many other languages, it's very common to automatically create a web page with documentation built from [docstrings] in your package's _application programming interface_ (API).
+With Python, as with many other languages, it's very common to automatically create a web page with documentation.
+This can include reference for the API taken from your package's [docstrings], tutorials, examples, and more in depth explanation about how the package works.
+For an in-depth discussion of the different components of good documentation, see the [Diátaxis framework](https://diataxis.fr/).
 For your package to be easily reusable we recommend you build documentation pages and host them somewhere.

 If you're using GitHub, one option is to host your docs on [GitHub pages].
 [Here's how we've set this up][template-docs-dot-yaml] for [our template].